hassansajid8/memstore/readme.md

 - 1.3 Authorization: Program can be configured for request authorization.

 - 1.4 Encryption: Data can be encrypted using a tiny encryption algorithm (TEA) when transmitted over HTTP.
+This feature is not implemented yet.
-*encryption and authorization need to be activated using a server.conf file.*
+*encryption and authorization need to be activated using a server.conf file.
+See section 4*

 ---